.png)

 Mandatory requirements:

-• Public record status: The agent's name and address become visible to anyone searching for your business
+Public record status: The agent's name and address become visible to anyone searching for your business.

 Why do you need an Iowa registered agent?

-Beyond legal requirements, a registered agent shields your business from serious problems.
-Without one, the Iowa Secretary of State will dissolve your business, forcing you to reinstate it.
-You risk default judgments when legal papers never reach you, and you'll miss tax notices, biennial report deadlines, and other critical communications that maintain your good standing.
+You risk default judgments when legal papers never reach you, and you'll miss biennial report deadlines and other critical communications that maintain your good standing.
+For more background, see our overview of what a registered agent does.

 The consequences cascade from there.
 Your corporate protections can vanish, potentially exposing you to personal liability.
 Banks become reluctant to work with you, business licenses get harder to renew, and expanding to another state turns into a paperwork nightmare.
 These risks alone make the role worth taking seriously.